A good video surveillance system is important for almost any business. After all, it's difficult to be profitable if you can't protect your assets.

 Digital Video Recorders vs. Network Video Recorders

-All of the cameras in a given system require a central video recorder in order to transmit and archive the footage they are capturing.
+All the cameras in a given system require a central video recorder to transmit and archive the footage they capture.
 DVRs evolved from the older VCR models, while NVRs represent the next step in the evolution of video recording technology.
-Here's a side-by-side look at how DVRs and NVRs compare.
+Here's a look at how DVRs and NVRs compare.

-DVRs generally offer what is known as D1 resolution, which is the traditional video quality used in closed-circuit television systems.
-D1 equates to a resolution of 720 x 480, which is considered standard resolution.
+DVRs generally offer D1 resolution, which is the traditional video quality used in closed-circuit television systems.
+D1 equates to a resolution of 720 x 480 pixels, which is considered standard resolution.

-NVRs, on the other hand, can record in 1080p, which is high-definition; it offers a significant improvement in video quality over the DVR system.
-For comparison purposes, 1080p equates to a resolution of 1920 x 1080.
+NVRs, on the other hand, can record in 1080p, which is high definition; it offers a significant improvement in video quality over the DVR system.
+For comparison purposes, 1080p equates to a resolution of 1920 x 1080 pixels.
 This results in a much clearer image.

-Connecting analog cameras with a DVR system is done by way of directly plugging a BNC cable from the DVR into the camera.
+You connect analog cameras with a DVR system by directly plugging a BNC cable from the DVR into the camera.
 To connect more cameras to the DVR system, you need additional cables.
-DVR systems are difficult to scale up because once every BNC connection is occupied by a camera, you need to purchase an entirely new DVR before adding another camera to the system.
-DVRs also require that the connected cameras be in close proximity to the recorder; otherwise, the video quality begins to degrade.
+DVR systems are difficult to scale up, because once every BNC connection is occupied by a camera, you need to purchase an entirely new DVR before adding another camera to the system.
+DVRs also require the connected cameras to be near the recorder; otherwise, the video quality begins to degrade.

 Hybrid Video Recorders

-Hybrid video recorders (HVR) are video surveillance systems that run both IP cameras and analog cameras.
-The versatility of these systems makes them desirable; if you're upgrading an old system and don't want to do away with all of your old analog cameras, for example, an HVR can help you make the transition and prepare for a fully IP system in the future.
+Hybrid video recorders (HVR) are video surveillance systems that run both IP and analog cameras.
+The versatility of these systems is desirable: If you're upgrading an old system and don't want to do away with all of your old analog cameras, for example, an HVR can help you make the transition and prepare for a fully IP system in the future.

-What to Look for When Choosing a System
+What to Look for When Choosing a Video Surveillance System

 Frame rate: This is another key aspect of a camera – the higher the frame rate, the smoother the video.
 Video is simply a series of still images stitched together to create a motion picture.
-The lower the frame rate, the less frequently a still is taken; this results in choppier footage.
-You'll want to consider the frame rate of the camera you purchase before deciding.
-For reference, "real time" is typically measured as 30 frames per second.
+The lower the frame rate, the less frequently a still is taken, resulting in choppier footage.
+You'll want to consider the frame rate of the camera before deciding on a purchase.
+For reference, "real time" is typically measured as 30 frames per second (fps).

-Models: There are a number of different types of security cameras out there.
+Models: There are several types of security cameras out there.
 Some of the more common ones are bullet cameras, which are the rectangular boxes you might see protruding from a wall; dome cameras, which are often attached to a ceiling and housed in a tinted cover; and pan-tilt-zoom (PTZ) cameras, which offer remote-control capabilities to adjust the field of vision.
 You'll want to consider which types of cameras to use in outfitting your system based on your particular security needs.

 Indoor/outdoor: Some security cameras are made specifically for the indoors and won't stand up to Mother Nature quite as well as their outdoor counterparts.
-If you plan to use cameras outside, make sure you purchase models that are weatherproof.
-Otherwise, water or dirt might interfere with the quality of your video feeds or, worse yet, break your camera.
-Security cameras might be minimally resistant to weather or completely weatherproof.
+If you plan to use cameras outside, make sure you purchase weatherproof models.
+Otherwise, water or dirt might interfere with the quality of your video feeds or, worse, break your camera.
+Some security cameras are minimally resistant to weather, while others are completely weatherproof.
 Be sure to understand what level of protection from natural conditions your security camera offers.

-Lighting: Many security cameras are able to shoot in what is known as "low-light infrared," enabling them to capture clear footage in dark conditions.
-These cameras rely on infrared LED lights, which cover the darkened area in infrared light.
-Unlike humans, the camera is able to see this infrared light, so when those wavelengths reflect back, it's as if the camera is shooting footage in an illuminated room.
-The more IR LEDs that a camera has, the better it is able to see at night.
-If capturing footage in the dark is a priority, make sure your camera has plenty of IR LEDs.
+Lighting: Many security cameras can shoot in what is known as "low-light infrared," enabling them to capture clear footage in dark conditions.
+These cameras rely on infrared LEDs, which cover the darkened area in infrared light.
+Unlike humans, the camera can see this infrared light, so when those wavelengths reflect, it's as if the camera is shooting footage in an illuminated room.
+The more IR LEDs a camera has, the better it can see at night.
+If capturing footage in the dark is a priority for you, make sure your camera has plenty of IR LEDs.

-Audio: Whether audio recording is an option depends on the particular camera and the manufacturer.
-Some cameras don't pick up audio at all, while others do.
-Some even enable two-way audio, so a person watching the camera on the other end can communicate with a subject in the camera's field of vision.
+Audio: Whether audio recording is an option depends on the camera and the manufacturer.
+Some cameras don't pick up audio at all, while others can record and store it.
+Some even enable two-way audio, so a person watching the camera can communicate with a subject in the camera's field of vision.

 Your Video Recorder

-Storage capacity: For video recorders, the first question you have to ask yourself is how much storage you will need.
+Storage capacity: For video recorders, the first question you must ask yourself is how much storage you will need.
 The answer hinges on a couple of factors: the number of cameras in your system, each camera's resolution, the amount of archived footage you intend to store and how long you plan to keep recorded footage.
-If there are many cameras shooting in a higher resolution, the footage is going to eat up storage space quickly.
-You can set a video recorder to "overwrite" the oldest footage once you reach the system's capacity, but if you're not careful, the system might overwrite archived footage that you still need.
+If you have many cameras shooting in high resolution, the footage is going to eat up storage space quickly.
+You can set a video recorder to overwrite the oldest footage once you reach the system's capacity, but if you're not careful, the system might overwrite archived footage that you still need.

-If you're running a large system that has high-quality cameras, you'll want to scale up your video recorder's storage capacity.
-There are a number of tools online that can help you calculate how much storage space you'll need based on the details of your system.
+If you're running a large system with high-quality cameras, you'll want to scale up your video recorder's storage capacity.
+There are several tools online that can help you calculate how much storage space you'll need based on the details of your system.

-That's quite a bit of data for a moderate-size system, so it's important to plan accordingly and know what kind of capacity you'll really need.
-It's also wise to maintain a bit of a cushion beyond that calculated number, so you can store any particularly interesting footage you might need to refer back to.
+That's quite a bit of data for a moderately sized system, so it's important to plan accordingly and know what kind of capacity you'll really need.
+It's also wise to maintain a bit of a cushion beyond that calculated number, letting you store any particularly interesting footage you might need to refer to.

-Camera compatibility: Not every video recorder can work with every camera.
+Camera compatibility: Not every video recorder works with every camera.
 Of course, DVRs require analog cameras, while NVRs use IP cameras, but the compatibility question extends well beyond that distinction.
-Some NVR systems, for example, are compatible with the IP cameras only from certain manufacturers and not others.
+Some NVR systems, for example, are only compatible with IP cameras from certain manufacturers.
 When buying a video recorder, you must first make sure that the device will work with the cameras you've purchased.
 If you're working with a surveillance system integrator to configure your system, the cameras should be able to provide you with the necessary information.

 Your PoE Switches

-Some NVRs will have a handful of PoE ports built into them, while others will not.
-If you need to buy a PoE switch, the smaller ones start at around $40-$50 and offer about five ports.
+Some NVRs have a handful of built-in PoE ports, while others have none.
+If you need to buy a PoE switch, the smaller ones start at around $40 to $50 and offer about five ports.
 Each port represents a data connection and a power source for one camera.
 However, if your plan is to scale up and implement a very large system, there are PoE switches that feature as many as 48 distinct ports.
-These solutions are vastly more expensive, like this one from Netgear, which is listed at $800 on Amazon.
+These solutions are vastly more expensive, like this one from Netgear, which is listed at $485 on Amazon.

-There are also wireless IP cameras available that require little more than mounting, but those might be less secure than wired connections.
+There are also wireless IP cameras that require little more than mounting, but those might be less secure than wired connections.
 If you choose wireless, you'll need to make sure the signal can't be easily intercepted.
-Again, it all comes back to your particular needs and the type of system you're trying to construct.
+It all comes back to your needs and the type of system you're trying to construct.